-"Physician" means a person licensed to practice medicine, [or] osteopathic medicine, or naturopathic medicine in any of the states or territories of the United States.
+"Physician" means a person licensed to practice medicine, osteopathic medicine, or naturopathic medicine in any of the states or territories of the United States.
 A person whose license is on inactive status or who is not actively practicing shall not be deemed to be a physician for purposes of this chapter.
-Licensure or accreditation in chiropractic, homeopathy, acupuncture, or herbal healing do not qualify a person as a physician in this chapter.
+Licensure or accreditation in chiropractic, homeopathy, acupuncture, or herbal healing does not qualify a person as a physician in this chapter.

-"Post-secondary school" means any [adult education school, business school, trade school,] community college, college [or], university, or any school enrolling or registering students above the age of compulsory school attendance.
+"Post-secondary school" means any community college, college, university, or any school enrolling or registering students above the age of compulsory school attendance.